-The proof of $\mathbb{E}[C_\mathcal{P}(X)] = C_{\bar{\mathcal{P}}}(\bar{X})$ is divided into two parts.
-First, in the following lemma, we will show that the expected operating costs of our algorithm are equal to the operating costs of the algorithm of Bansal et al.\ for the continuous version of the problem instance.
-Then, in Lemma~\ref{lemma:random:analysis:switching}, we will show the same for the switching costs.
-Let $R_Q(Y)$ and $S_Q(Y)$ denote the operating and switching cost of schedule $Y$ for the problem instance $Q$, respectively.
+The proof of $\mathbb{E}[C^\mathcal{P}(X)] = C^{\bar{\mathcal{P}}}(\bar{X})$ is divided into two parts.
+First, in the following lemma, we will show that the expected operating cost of our algorithm is equal to the operating cost of the algorithm of Bansal et al.\ for the continuous version of the problem instance.
+Then, in Lemma~\ref{lemma:random:analysis:switching}, we will show the same for the switching cost.
+Let $R^Q(Y)$ and $S^Q(Y)$ denote the operating and switching cost of the schedule $Y$ for the problem instance $Q$, respectively.

-\begin{lemma} The expected operating cost of our algorithm is equal to the operating cost of the algorithm of Bansal et al.\ for the continuous extension of the problem instance, i.e. $\mathbb{E}[R_\mathcal{P}(X)] = R_{\bar{\mathcal{P}}}(\bar{X})$. \end{lemma}
+\begin{lemma} The expected operating cost of our algorithm is equal to the operating cost of the algorithm of Bansal et al.\ for the continuous extension of the problem instance, i.e., $\mathbb{E}[R^\mathcal{P}(X)] = R^{\bar{\mathcal{P}}}(\bar{X})$. \end{lemma}

 \begin{proof} The expected operating cost of our algorithm can be written as

 By using Lemma~\ref{lemma:random:analysis:prob}, we get